LamsyA/Defi_insurance_protocol/README.md

 - Repayment of loans
 - Claiming collateral when loans are repaid

+The loan policy in the smart contract is as follows:

+1. Loan Amount and Collateral Validation:
+   - The function requires that the `loanAmount` and `collateralAmount` provided as parameters are greater than zero.
+   - If either of these requirements is not met, the function will revert with an error message.

+2. Loan Creation:
+   - The function checks if there is no existing loan for the contract owner (`msg.sender`).
+   - If there is no existing loan, the function determines whether the `loanAmount` qualifies for a basic loan or a premium loan.
+   - If the `loanAmount` is greater than the `BASIC_LOAN` constant (0.5 ether), it is considered a premium loan.
+   - For a premium loan, the loan policy is created with the following parameters:
+     - `loanAmount`: The requested loan amount.
+     - `collateralAmount`: The collateral provided by the borrower.
+     - `loanTime`: The current timestamp plus the `PREMIUM_LOAN_TIME` constant (60 days).
+     - `loanToRepay`: The loan amount plus 20% of the loan amount as interest.
+     - `wallet`: Initial wallet balance set to zero.
+     - `paid`: A boolean flag indicating if the loan has been paid.
+   - If the `loanAmount` is less than or equal to the `BASIC_LOAN` constant, it is considered a basic loan.
+   - For a basic loan, the loan policy is created with similar parameters as the premium loan, but the interest is 10% of the loan amount.
+   - The collateral amount is associated with the contract owner's address in the `loanCollateral` mapping.
+   - An event `LoanCreated` is emitted to indicate the successful creation of the loan.

+Note: The policy calculates the loan-to-repay amount by adding interest to the loan amount based on a percentage.
 ### `InsuranceFactory`

 This contract serves as a factory contract for deploying individual insurance contracts for each user.
 It includes the following features: